Last updated: 20 September 2021

 What if I have a prepayment meter?

-Things can be a little more complicated for prepayment customers during the transfer process, for example where you need emergency credit applied to your account of if you lose your top up token or key.
+Things can be a little more complicated for customers with prepayment meters.
+For example, where you need emergency credit applied to your account of if you lose your top up token or key during the transfer process.

 Prepayment meter customers are protected under the transfer rules in the same way that customers with credit meters are.
 Any prepayment credit balances are protected and any credit which has been loaded onto your meter can be used as normal.
 If you’ve been paying off debt through your meter, that should carry on as usual aswell.